php-llm/llm-chain/README.md

 LLM Chain supports document embedding and similarity search using vector stores like ChromaDB, Azure AI Search, MongoDB Atlas Search, or Pinecone.

-For populating a vector store, LLM Chain provides the service `DocumentEmbedder`, which requires an instance of an `EmbeddingsModel` and one of `StoreInterface`, and works with a collection of `Document` objects as input:
+For populating a vector store, LLM Chain provides the service `Embedder`, which requires an instance of an `EmbeddingsModel` and one of `StoreInterface`, and works with a collection of `Document` objects as input:

 ```php